Module tf.about.browser

 You can let TF use extra features:

-text-fabric app --mod=org/repo/path
+tf app --mod=org/repo/path

-text-fabric app --mod=org/repo/path -c
+tf app --mod=org/repo/path -c

-text-fabric app --mod=org/repo/path,org/repo/path
+tf app --mod=org/repo/path,org/repo/path

-Here org, repo and path must be replaced with a github user or organization, a github repo, and a path within that repo.
+Here org, repo and path must be replaced with a GitHub user or organization, a GitHub repo, and a path within that repo.

 Read more about your data life-cycle in the Data guide (tf.about.datasharing).